 Name:

-Relationship to me:
+Relationship to me: Tel no:

 Indicate what access you consent to being given:

 □ all aspects of my records/history □ making/cancelling appointments

 □ test results (bloods, x-rays etc) □ ordering/collecting medication □ other, please specify

 Electronic Prescriptions

 We are able to send your prescriptions electronically to a pharmacy of your choice.
 This means you will not need to come to the surgery to pick up the prescription and can instead just collect your medication directly from the pharmacy.
 NHS England now requires all patients receiving repeat medication to use a nominated pharmacy.